Warnier/Orr diagram: Alternation

 Alternation, or selection, is the traditional "decision" process whereby a determination is made to execute one process or another.
 The Exclusive OR symbol (the plus sign inside the circle) indicates that the sets immediately above and below it are mutually exclusive (if one is present the other is not).
 This diagram indicates that an Employee is either Management or Non-Management, one Employee cannot be both.
 It is also permissible to use a "negation bar" above an alternative in a manner similar to engineering notation.
 The bar is read by simply using the word "not".

 Alternatives do not have to be binary as in the previous examples, but may be many-way alternatives.

 Concurrency

 Concurrency is one of the two advanced constructs used in the methodology.
 It is used whenever sequence is unimportant.
 For instance, years and weeks operate concurrently (or at the same time) within our calendar.
 The concurrency operator is rarely used in program design (since most languages do not support true concurrent processing anyway), but does come into play when resolving logical and physical data structure clashes.

 Recursion

 Recursion is the least used of the constructs.
 It is used to indicate that a set contains an earlier or a less ordered version of itself.
 In the classic "bill of materials" problem components contain parts and other sub-components.
 Sub-components also contain sub-sub-components, and so on.
 The doubled bracket indicates that the set is recursive.
 Data structures that are truly recursive are rather rare.

+Applications

+One source mentioned Warnier-Orr diagrams (along with Booch diagrams, object diagrams) as an inferior method for model-driven software architecture design.